TN 17 (06-24)

 E. IRWE Paid Before December 1, 1980

 Impairment-related work expenses (IRWE) paid before December 1, 1980, are deductible in determining countable earnings only to the extent that such expenses exceeded what would have been work-related expenses if the person did not have a disability (e.g., the amount by which the use of special transportation exceeded what the person, if not disabled, would have had to pay for regular transportation to and from work).
-Expenses paid before December 1, 1980, for items or services which the person required whether or not he or she worked would not be deductible.
+Expenses paid before December 1, 1980, for items or services which the person required whether or not they worked would not be deductible.

 Example 1:

 A person with a disability could get to work only by cab which costs $7.00 a day for the round trip.
-The difference of $5.20 a day between the cost of normal transportation (bus at $1.80 a day) and the special transportation of $7.00 could be deducted from his wages to obtain countable earnings.
+The difference of $5.20 a day between the cost of normal transportation (bus at $1.80 a day) and the special transportation of $7.00 could be deducted from their wages to obtain countable earnings.

 Example 2: